Hello,

 I am an Assistant Professor in Sociology at the University of Toronto.

-I am committed to bridging the gap between academia, advocacy and policy.
-I have consulted for the UN Special Rapporteur on Counterterrorism and Human Rights and Minority Rights Group International.
-And I currently sit on the Board of Advisors for the Tahrir Institute for Middle East Policy in Washington, DC and Redword for Human Rights and Freedom of Expression in Toronto.
+I am committed to bridging the gap between academia, advocacy, and policy.
+I have delivered a statement at the UN Forum on Minority Issues and consulted for the UN Special Rapporteur on Counterterrorism and Human Rights and Minority Rights Group International.
+I currently sit on the Board of Advisors for the Tahrir Institute for Middle East Policy in Washington, DC and Redword for Human Rights and Freedom of Expression in Toronto.

 I have a PhD and MA in Sociology from the University of Minnesota-Twin Cities and a BS in both Psychology and Sociology from the University of Michigan-Ann Arbor.
 I was born in Egypt, raised in Kuwait, lived in the United States, and currently reside in Toronto, Canada.